Henri Charrière

-Henri Charrière ([ɑ̃ʁi ʃaʁjɛʁ]; 16 November 1906 – 29 July 1973) was a French writer, convicted in 1931 as a murderer by the French courts and pardoned in 1970.
-He wrote the novel Papillon, a memoir of his incarceration in and escape from a penal colony in French Guiana.
-While Charrière claimed that Papillon was largely true, modern researchers believe that much of the book’s material came from other inmates, rather than Charrière himself.
-Charrière denied committing the murder, although he freely admitted to having committed various other petty crimes prior to his incarceration.
+Henri Charrière ([ɑ̃ʁi ʃaʁjɛʁ]; 16 November 1906 – 29 July 1973) was a French writer who was convicted of murder in 1931 by the French courts and pardoned in 1970.
+He wrote the 1969 novel Papillon, a memoir of his incarceration in and escape from a penal colony in French Guiana.
+While Charrière claimed that Papillon was largely true, modern researchers believe that much of the book's material came from other inmates, rather than Charrière himself.
+Charrière denied committing the murder, although he freely admitted to having committed various other petty crimes (notably when he was a procurer) prior to his incarceration.

 Biography

 Early life

-Charrière was born at Saint-Étienne-de-Lugdarès, Ardèche, France.
+Charrière was born on 16 November 1906 at Saint-Étienne-de-Lugdarès, Ardèche, France.
 He had two older sisters.
-His mother died when he was 10.
-At 17 in 1923, he enlisted in the French Navy and served for two years.
+His mother died when he was ten.
+In 1923 at seventeen, he enlisted in the French Navy and served for two years.
 After that, he became a member of the Paris underworld.
 He later married and had a daughter.